youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 ### RANK:

 RANK() returns the rank of each row within the partition of a result set.
-The rank of a row is one plus the number of ranks that come before the row in question.
+The rank of a row is one plus the number of ranks that come before the row in partition.

 ROW_NUMBER and RANK are similar.
 ROW_NUMBER numbers all rows sequentially (for example, 1, 2, 3, 4, 5).
 RANK provides the same numeric value for ties (for example, 1, 2, 2, 4, 5).